phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 # Starting the Agent

 - We will run a single Nomad agent in **development** mode.
-  - This mode is used to quickly start an agent that is acting as a client and server to test job configurations or prototype interactions.
+  - Used to start an agent that is acting as a client and server to test job configurations or prototype interactions.
-  - It should **_not_** be used in production as it does not persist state.
+  - Should **_not_** be used in production; does not persist state.
 - The Nomad agent has started and has output some log data.
   - The agent is running in both **client** and **server** mode, and has claimed leadership of the cluster.
   - Additionally, the local client has been registered and marked as ready.

+.small[
 ```shell
 *$ sudo nomad agent -dev